16A.641 State bonds; appropriations.

 (3) the commissioner determines upon advice of counsel that the taxability of the interest on the bonds for federal income tax purposes will not be affected by the amendment.

 Subd.
 4. Sale and issuance.
-State bonds must be sold and issued upon sealed bids in the manner and on the terms and conditions determined by the commissioner in accordance with the laws authorizing them and subject to the approval of the attorney general, but not subject to chapter 14, including section 14.386.
+State bonds must be sold and issued upon competitive bids in the manner and on the terms and conditions determined by the commissioner in accordance with the laws authorizing them and subject to the approval of the attorney general, but not subject to chapter 14, including section 14.386.
 For each series, in addition to provisions required by subdivision 3, the commissioner may determine:

 (1) the time, place, and notice of sale and method of comparing bids;